 It's bad for the consumer because prices are going up and wages are not.
 That gives the consumer less buying power.
-If the consumer has to spend an extra $40 a week on fuel that is $40 that is not going to the local restaurant, dog groomer or barber.
+If the consumer has to spend an extra $40 a week on fuel; that is $40 not going to the local restaurant, dog groomer or barber.

 Why is it bad for the airline?